jemin555/DotWeb5.0/README.md

 DOTWEB5.0(OJ7)
 ==============

-Dotweb5  is  a  most standard  ,secure, and  Advanced Technology invented  by wilmix jemin.
+Dotweb5  is  a  most standard,best,powerful,secure, and  Advanced Technology invented  by wilmix jemin.

 DOTWEB5.0(OJ7) Programming Language: An Overview